 A side trip from Australia.
-Now I’m in Christchurch, the largest city in South Island, New Zealand, about to embark on a tour of the island.
+Now I’m in Christchurch, the largest city in South Island (Te Waipounamu), New Zealand, about to embark on a tour of the island.
 Chch - as it is known here - has a river called the Avon (though they can't pronounce it properly) and punts poled by men with straw hats.
 It's a delightful city, ringed by mountains, with historic stone buildings, pretty craft shops and neat cafes.

 The weather here has been far better than I could have hoped for and so I walk over a mountain pass (well the Port Hills) to the harbour town of Lyteltton today.
 It is an accident, I was just out for a stroll, but the views are glorious, almost better than the Highlands, though it is a shame about the coal tip round the corner.
 It's hot enough to doze on the beach at times, especially when I can find a little nook in the sand dunes.
 Then, off to eat scallops at the trendy café down the road from my hotel.

-The gorse and broom are in full flower, gorgeous against the beautiful blue skies though the Kiwis call them noxious weeds.
+The gorse and broom are in full flower, gorgeous against the beautiful blue skies, though the Kiwis call them noxious weeds.
 They haven't had much luck with introduced species.
 Rabbits to eat grass, then stoats to eat rabbits, but the stoats prefer kiwis ( the birds that is).
 Then deer to hunt, gorse to keep the deer out, possums to eat the weeds.
 (And for fur).
 But possums also like kiwis and all the native trees.
 Kea, intelligent large parrots, who have been observed using tools, roam the roads.

 There are minor adventures to be had in Dunedin (Gaelic for Edinburgh and very Scottish).
 This is the second city on South Island, the principal city on the Otago Peninsula.
 It's known for its Victorian and Edwardian architecture, including Larnach 'Castle'.
 It's billed as New Zealand's only castle, but I'm not sure it's old enough to count.
 Baldwin Street here, is billed as the steepest street in the country

 On the peninsula I see albatrosses flying (huge), dusky dolphins leaping, fur seals basking and rare yellow eyed penguins on their nests.
 All the other birds here are called shags for some reason.
-I'm playing the theme tune to the Piano as we gaze at beaches over cliff tops.

-I get into conversation with some of the Bay of Plenty First Division Rugby Union team who happen to be staying in my hotel (they're playing Otago) and am invited down to the casino with them.
+I get into conversation with some of the Bay of Plenty First Division Rugby Union team, who happen to be staying in my hotel (they're playing Otago) and am invited down to the casino with them.
 Another first. but extremely boring.
 It's very quiet and and there are no women in slinky gowns, just lots of All Blacks in the bar, including the captain, Anton Oliver, being very loud.
 They fulfil every stereotype by having brassy blondes draped all over them.
 I chat to Brendan Laney who is coming to play for Edinburgh next year, but he seems to think it is in England.
 Oh dear - that won't go down well.